severak/lunarender/README.md

 Please take a look at example rules for more info how to use rendering rule syntax.

 ## todo

+ - automatic adding of attribution boxes to rendered images
  - clean documentation
  - feature detection library (OSM tags are often quite confusing)
  - relation support (multipolygons!!!)